DjampaKozlowski/NemaCounter/Readme.md

 Nemacounter is a versatile tool designed for object detection, manual edition, and object segmentation using sequentially YOLOv5 Object Detection, OpenCV library and Segment Anything Model.
 This guide provides step-by-step instructions on using the software through its three main tabs: Object Detection, Manual Edition, and Object Segmentation (see below for a detailed user guide).

-## Installation
+## Installation & Quick test

 ### Windows

-#### 1 - Download and Install Python for Windows:
+1. **Download and Install Python for Windows:**
-- If you don't have Python already installed, download and install it from [Python's official website](https://www.python.org/downloads/windows/) --> Window installer (x64 or x32).
+   - If you don't have Python installed, download and install it from [Python's official website](https://www.python.org/downloads/windows/) --> Window installer (x64 or x32).
-- During installation, do not forget to "Add python to path".
+	During installation do not forget to "add python to path".

-#### 2 - Download and Install Anaconda for Windows:
+2. **Download and Install Anaconda for Windows:**
-- If you don't have Anaconda already installed, download and install it from [Anaconda's official website](https://www.anaconda.com/products/individual).
-Follow the installation instructions and let the anaconda folder be installed in the “Username” folder as per default.
+   - If you don't have Anaconda installed, download and install it from [Anaconda's official website](https://www.anaconda.com/products/individual).

+3. **Clone the Nemacounter folder from Github:**
+   - Go to https://github.com/DjampaKozlowski/NemaCounter to clone/download the Nemacounter folder.
-#### 3 - Download the Nemacounter ZIP file:
+   - Download the “sam_vit_h_4b8939.pth” model from : https://iastate.box.com/s/akpql0jlvbd5mmw26e2lgya4ul9h1xua
-Download the ZIP file from XXXXXXXXXXXXXXXXXXXXXX and extract it to your Desktop on your computer.
+     and the   “cystmodel.pt” from : https://iastate.box.com/s/e9kfpkjkrfpye0wgje205023xpcmcgvs
+   - Drap and drop the two downloaded models into the “models” folder located into the Nemacounter folder cloned from Github.

-#### 4 - Create and Activate the Conda Environment:
+4. **Create and Activate the Conda Environment:**
-Open “Anaconda Prompt” (by searching "anaconda" in your Windows search bar and click on it).
+   - Open Anaconda Prompt (by searching "anaconda" in your windows search bar).

-- Once the terminal is open, create a new environment called "Nemacounter" by copy/pasting the following command: `conda create -n Nemacounter python=3.10`.
-Press the “Y” key follow by “enter” when prompted in the Anaconda window.
+   - Once the terminal is open, create a new environment called "Nemacounter" by copy/pasting the following command and press Y when   proposed in the Anaconda command window:

+         conda create -n Nemacounter python=3.10

-- Activate the environment by copy/pasting the following command: `conda activate Nemacounter`
+   - Activate the environment by copy/pasting the following command:

-- Change directory to the Nemacounter folder in Anaconda command window by copy/pasting the following command: `cd C:\Users\username\Desktop\Nemacounter`.
-Make sure to replace username by your computer username.
+         conda activate Nemacounter

-- Install all the required dependencies by copy/pasting the following command: `pip install -r requirements_windows.txt`
+   - Install all the required dependencies by copy/pasting the following command:

+         pip install -r requirements_win.txt

-- Wait for all dependencies to be downloaded and installed in the Anaconda prompt command window.
-The Anaconda prompt command window terminal can be close.
+   - Wait for all dependencies to be downloaded and installed in the Anaconda command window.

-### Linux / Max / Windows Sub-System Linux (WSL)

-#### 5 - Try to run the Application
 Now that Nemacounter is installed through Anaconda follow the steps below to run the software each time you need to open it:
    - Open “Anaconda Prompt” (by searching "anaconda" in your Windows search bar and click on it).

-- Activate the environment by copy/pasting the following command: `conda activate Nemacounter`
+   - Activate the environment by copy/pasting the following command:

+         conda activate Nemacounter

-- Change directory to the Nemacounter folder in Anaconda command window by copy/pasting the following command: `cd C:\Users\username\Desktop\Nemacounter`
+   - Change directory to the Nemacounter folder in Anaconda command window by copy/pasting the following command:

+         cd C:\Users\username\Desktop\Nemacounter

-- Run the software in Anaconda command window by copy/pasting the following command: `python Nemacounter_gui.py`
+   - Run the software in Anaconda command window by copy/pasting the following command:

+         python Nemacounter_gui.py

 ## User Guide